jvandertil/blog/content/about.md

 hide  =  true
 +++

 Hi!
 My name is Jos and I'm a software developer specialized in .NET development.

 I'm currently employed as a Consultant at [Quintor](https://www.quintor.nl) in the Netherlands.
 In this role I help out clients by providing technical and architectural advice, code, and/or mentoring other developers.

-I also hold a Master degree (cum laude) in Computing Science (specialized in Software Engineering & Distributed Systems).
-My favorite subject on the university was Distributed Systems, and that hasn't subsided much even though I don't usually encounter those in my working life.

-In my past time I try to maintain some reposities on [GitHub](https://www.github.com/jvandertil), but I'd say that only the [ReflectionMagic](https://github.com/ReflectionMagic/ReflectionMagic) library is well maintained at the moment.
+In my free time I try to maintain some reposities on [GitHub](https://www.github.com/jvandertil), but I'd say that only the [ReflectionMagic](https://github.com/ReflectionMagic/ReflectionMagic) library is well maintained at the moment.

 I also recently started working on some things for FoundationDB, but I'd consider those experimental for now.
 The rest can be considered archeological artifacts :).